noam76/SlicyWeb/README.md

 ---

-## About Wichy
+## About SlicyWeb

-Wichy is an AI-assisted 3D printing preparation platform designed to simplify and optimize print preparation workflows.
+SlicyWeb is an AI-assisted 3D printing preparation platform designed to simplify and optimize print preparation workflows.

 The platform combines: